Last updated: April 20th, 2022

-From May 15th to May 27th, 2017, we travelled across Newfoundland as part of our 150-day Canada road trip.
+Easily one of our favourite provinces to explore, Newfoundland is an incredible place to add to your Canadian bucket list.
+We’ve visited Newfoundland many times and from May 15th to May 27th, 2017, Newfoundland became the first part of our 150-day Canada road trip travel series.
 We experienced icebergs, kitchen parties, history, and gorgeous landscapes.
-We also experienced a mix of sun, extreme wind, rain, fog, and cloudy weather.
+We also experienced a mix of sun, wind, rain, fog, and cloudy weather.
 This is all part of visiting Canada’s most Easterly province during the month of May.
 However, this is when icebergs begin to make their way down the Atlantic and one of the few places in the world where you can see them in all their glory.

-Newfoundland is an incredible place to explore and is quite unique compared to the rest of Canada.
-We were all blown away with the hospitality of the locals and by their eagerness to help us experience their great province in their own various ways.
+Newfoundland is such an incredible place to explore and is quite unique compared to the rest of Canada.
+We were all blown away with the hospitality of the locals and by their eagerness to help us experience their great province in various ways.
 From the moment we touched down in St. John’s, people helped organize parties, tours, and activities all across the province, and some even took us out for dinner.

 Newfoundland really is a special place and should definitely be on your traveling bucket list.
 Whether you’re looking for icebergs, wildlife, incredible scenery, or a joyful atmosphere, Newfoundland is the place to be.